 - Working with regional specialists to ensure our IT equipment is reconditioned and reused wherever it can be, or otherwise disposed of sustainably and securely.
 For example, in France our partnership with Nodixia means employees are able to recondition both personal and company-issued electronic devices.

 - Working with our facilities and procurement teams to phase out the use of single-use plastics from our operations.
 Significant progress has been made on removing and replacing key plastic items including plastic cups, bottles, straws, stirrers, plates and cutlery from our offices.
 In addition to this, our employees are given sustainability kits with reusable steel bottles.

 Closing the loop on food waste in our flagship university

-At the campus of our Serge Kampf Les Fontaines University in France, we serve approximately 150,000 meals a year leading to around 60 tonnes of food waste.
-In addition to reducing the amount of food waste we generate, we have taken steps to close the loop on our food waste stream through installing a food waste dehydrator that transforms every 100 kilograms of waste into 10 kilograms of fertilizer.
-We use this fertilizer in our 52 hectare park and woodland, with our food waste becoming an important input to the life cycle.
+At the campus of our Serge Kampf Les Fontaines University in France, we used to serve approximately 150,000 meals a year leading to around 60 tonnes of food waste.
+In addition to reducing the amount of food waste we generate, we took steps to close the loop on our food waste stream through installing a food waste dehydrator that transforms every 100 kilograms of waste into 10 kilograms of fertilizer.
+This fertilizer is then used in our 52 hectare park and woodland, with our food waste becoming an important input to the life cycle.

 In an ongoing initiative to make all India campuses zero plastic campuses, in early 2020, Capgemini India distributed Capgemini branded steel bottles to all its over 100,000 employees in a bid to encourage employees to eliminate use of all single-use plastic.